Glenroy (Vic.)

 Glenroy lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census, Glenroy's population is estimated at around 25,993 as of February 2026.
-This reflects an increase of 2,201 people (9.3%) since the 2021 Census, which reported a population of 23,792 people.
-The change is inferred from the resident population of 25,455 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 499 validated new addresses since the Census date.
-This level of population equates to a density ratio of 2,819 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the suburb of Glenroy (Vic.) had an estimated population of around 25,993 as of Feb 2026.
+This reflected an increase of 2,201 people (9.3%) since the 2021 Census, which reported a population of 23,792 people.
+The change was inferred from the resident population of 25,455 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 499 validated new addresses since the Census date.
+This level of population equated to a density ratio of 2,819 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
 Glenroy's 9.3% growth since the 2021 census exceeded the SA3 area (8.7%), marking it as a growth leader in the region.
-Population growth for the suburb of Glenroy was primarily driven by overseas migration that contributed approximately 80.0% of overall population gains during recent periods.
+Population growth for the area was primarily driven by overseas migration that contributed approximately 80.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, AreaSearch is utilising the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
 Growth rates by age group from these aggregations are also applied across all areas for years 2032 to 2041.
-Anticipating future population dynamics, exceptional growth, placing in the top 10 percent of statistical areas analysed by AreaSearch, is predicted over the period with the suburb expected to grow by 11,616 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 42.7% in total over the 17 years.
+Anticipating future population dynamics, exceptional growth, placing in the top 10 percent of statistical areas analysed by AreaSearch, is predicted over the period with the area expected to grow by 11,613 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 42.6% in total over the 17 years.

 Frequently Asked Questions - Population